 For example, here's the introduction to a video assignment from a course at the University of British Columbia's School of Population and Public Health: "Do younger Canadians need a movement to promote their social determinants of health?
 Design a short creative video to answer this question."

 In contrast to a typical in-class presentation that vanishes into thin air with little feedback, video assignments can be powerful learning tools for students as a persuasive visual argument requires deep, iterative conceptual and rhetorical thinking.
 Not only is it necessary for the student to synthesize various sources on the subject content, but she must also write it down as a script, read it, decide who to interview or record, and then create a video, requiring time spent filming and editing.
 All of those separate cognitive activities engage with the topic in different ways, stimulating creative and analytic work.
 Additionally, student created videos place students on display, and as such, students make a greater effort to master the subject content so as to avoid embarrassment in front of their peers.
 So students get to practice and demonstrate their grasp of key course concepts, but student-made video also promotes creativity and individuality, basically eliminating concerns about plagiarism.

 A great deal of research reveals students themselves find video projects to be more beneficial to their own understanding and mastery of subject material.
-Consider a study conducted by Greene and Crespi (2012) on the perceived value of college student created videos as a tool for enhancing the student learning experience.
-They looked at two different business courses in a state university.
-One of the courses was an undergraduate accounting course and the other was an undergraduate marketing course, both in a school of business.
+One study by Greene and Crespi (2012) looked at the perceived value of student-created videos as a tool for enhancing the student learning experience.
+Their data came from an accounting and a marketing course at a state university.